Secure Coding Best Practices

 What is Secure Coding?

 Secure coding standards govern the coding practices, techniques, and decisions that developers make while building software.
 They aim to ensure that developers write code that minimizes security vulnerabilities.
-Development tasks can typically be solved in many different ways, with varying levels of complexity.
+Development tasks can be solved in many different ways, with varying levels of complexity.
 Some solutions are more secure than others, and secure coding standards encourage developers and software engineers to take the safest approach, even if it is not the fastest.

 For example, secure coding best practices often mandate a “default deny” approach to access permissions.
 Developers using secure coding techniques create code that denies access to sensitive resources unless an individual can demonstrate that they are authorized to access it.